-At this point, my 2c 3a hair was fully saturated with water and product.
-My stylist then used her technique to pin curls around my scalp for added volume.
+Then Cathy saturated my 2c 3a hair with water and product.
+She used her custom technique to pin curls around my scalp for added volume.
 She pulled families of curls perpendicular to each other and then clipped at the roots with double prong clips.

 Curly Hairstyle Revealed